VPVasP/Unity-2.5D-Automatic-NPC-Dialogue-Tool/README.md

 # Unity NPC-Automatic Dialogue System 2.5D

 The NPC-Automatic  Dialogue System is a 2.5D Automatic Dialogue System inspired by Hollow Knight.
-This tool allows you to  implement endialogues within your Unity game like Hollow Knight, complete with customizable NPC names, sentences, audio clips, and texts.
+This tool allows you to  implement dialogues within your Unity game like Hollow Knight, complete with customizable NPC names, sentences, audio clips, and texts.

 ## Features: